OnDraganov/chromatic-tda/README.md

 # chromatic_tda

-imper is a code under development for computing kernel, image and cokernel persistent homology of colored point clouds.
+`chromatic_tda` is a package for computing six-packs of persistent diagrams of colored point clouds.
 Currently point clouds in R^2 with 2 or 3 colors are supported.

 # Installation